Shadow Review

 $8/month

-Plus unlocks unlimited AI features, including unlimited Action Skills, AI meeting notes, Meeting Skills, and AI chat.
+Plus unlocks unlimited Action Skills, AI meeting notes, Meeting Skills, and AI chat.

 One thing to know before you start

-Start with one repetitive job, not ten.
-Shadow gets clearer once you pick a single output such as follow-up emails or cleaned-up voice typing, then tune one Skill until it saves real cleanup time.
+Start with one repetitive output, such as follow-up emails or cleaned-up voice typing, and tune one Skill before adding more.

 What people actually use it for